Klaus Toepfer Fellowship Programme

 - Fostering a professional network in support of regional cooperation in biodiversity conservation

-- Combination of highly interactive seminars held in English language, field-trips and inter-sessional assignments, e-learning as well as a transfer project.
+- Combining highly interactive seminars held in English language, field trips and inter-sessional assignments, e-learning as well as a transfer project.